yext/search-core/docs/answers-core.spellcheck.md

 ## SpellCheck interface

-A spellcheck response from a search query
+A spellcheck response from a search query.

 <b>Signature:</b>